Northstar Clinical Consultants

 Front cover for the paperback version.

-This announces the forthcoming publication in August, 2023 of Routledge’s Handbook on the Clinical Treatment of Adopted Adolescents and Young Adults.
 This volume has been written primarily for professionals in the medical and mental health fields who treat adopted young people in the 13-30 year old age range.
 An important premise is that the fullest impact and greatest complexity of being adopted usually comes in adolescence and young adulthood rather than in earlier childhood.
 This perspective is one of many that contradict the narratives of the adoption culture, contributing to the limited knowledge-base of psychotherapists.
 As a consequence, their treatment efforts are likely to be misdirected.
 Adopted persons undergo an alternate development that requires modifications in their treatment.
 While many systemic problems are observed, the main focus is on therapeutic evaluation and practice from the clinical perspective of understanding the internal life of the adopted client who is no longer a young child.

 We maintain that treatment of the adopted person requires an understanding of them as an individual on their own terms separate from, as well as part of, her/his complex family system involving two or more families.